QuabenaBoahen/image-filtering-service/README.md

 You must have installed AWS EB cli before following the steps below.

-You can follow this link ![Set up the Elastic Beanstalk Command Line Interface] https://aws.amazon.com/getting-started/hands-on/set-up-command-line-elastic-beanstalk/ to install and setup EB cli
+You can follow this link https://aws.amazon.com/getting-started/hands-on/set-up-command-line-elastic-beanstalk/ to install and setup EB cli

 ### Deploying the system to AWS Elastic Beanstalk